 Also, can server power be used in a more efficient way in order to only use what is necessary thereby reducing costs incurred on third party cloud computing servers?

-Would we will be able to break down URLs to identify search habits, search topics?
+Would we will be able to analyse browsing behaviour, mobile app usage, activity on sites to tag consumer interests, shopping habits, search topics with context?

-Would it be possible to understand customer habits across apps, web browsing, and locations?
+Whether it is feasible to capture details of activity on specific sites by user?

 Whether it would be possible to identify duplicates and detect fraud documents in the database.

 Whether the platform can be scaled by global partnerships with existing players in a seamless way.

-Whether it would be possible to create a secure iFrame into the company’s site to allow for partners to use functionality for testing different methods of creating a seamless integration for partnerships globally.
-Would it be possible to create this type of access to large number of partners?

-Whether the system would be able to produce meaningful and accurate management information in a timely manner.

-How to minimise the amount of data stored thereby reducing costs of server and maintenance?
-If it is possible to grab summary level data from APIs to minimise the number of calls and information pulled and stored will it be possible to integrate with large number of bespoke systems to transfer and obtain the data?

-Would it be possible to integrate an additional messaging queue system that will allow the company to overcome the limitations of the IBM Softlayer messaging queue?

 Whether the system would be compliant with EU data regulations?

 Will it be possible to create a personal identity for the digital world which will enable users to port their data as an asset class?

-Would it be possible to capture user behaviour on mobile devices, especially iOS and Android, while not impacting battery life?
+Would it be possible to enhance user behaviour data on iOS and Android apps consistently (apps used, connected time, browsing habits), while minimizing impact to battery life?

 7 How the Uncertainties Were Overcome

 The scientific/technological uncertainties outlined above required substantial research & development work and were addressed as follows:

 The company is continually developing and adapting their data structure with a noSQL database (MongoDB).
-They’re working to scale our analytics with Python as its proven to be the most scalable.
-Analytics development is in progress as they continue to scale their SaaS offering.
+They’re working to scale analytics with Python and considering new platforms for analytics GUI.
+They have done research and development for their SaaS analytics offering with a beta project now in progress.

-Significant and ongoing research & development has been undertaken with regards to establishing and maintaining reliable communication between the various APIs that they are integrating with as they are changed by the owners (especially Facebook and Twitter), and they’re adapting the data schema to make it more efficient for queries as they are already looking at over 100k data points on average for each user.
+Significant and ongoing research & development has been undertaken with regards to establishing and maintaining reliable communication between the various APIs that they are integrating with as they are changed by the owners, especially Facebook as they have changed the way they provide data with a long term data deprecation and API changes strategy they’ve rolled out in 2016.
+They’re adapting the data schema to make it more efficient for queries along with efforts to optimize data processing by testing out various indexes on each data collection within MongoDB to speed up processing.

-The company is still researching how best to make the data and analytics available real-time.
-Amongst their advancements over the past year, are moving from being able to do mostly manually triggered runs of the insights for users to now doing it consistently on systematic scheduled processes every 14 days with error handling schedulers to account for exceptions and process them in an automated fashion.

-The company is now performing development and research to move it from every 14 days to be within a week and real-time thereafter.
-The complexities mainly come from the various APIs being differently structured with bespoke error handling and rate limiting criteria.
-So the key activity has been to optimise not only the way they call to the APIs but then how they process the data into their systems and then optimally run the insights processes.
-They are conducting research & development work with a goal to create the data structure to generate and enhance complex analytics using a graphical drag & drop interface.
+The company is still researching how best to make the data and analytics available real-time for both users and clients.
+Amongst their advancements over the past year, they have moved to a queue based processing system to streamline the processing steps for data extraction and insights processing.
+This also added transparency to the process and has helped reduce issues in the insights generation process, however adjustments are being tested to find the best order of data extraction to speed up insights generation for users.
+They are conducting research & development work to generate and enhance complex analytics using a graphical drag & drop interface for both user types, starting with the client platform.